M.Ed. in Educational Leadership

 Program Flow

 The Educational Leadership masters program is an 80% online program.
-Students may begin the M.Ed. in Educational Leadership in spring or summer semester.
+Students may begin the M.Ed. in Educational Leadership in summer, fall or spring semesters.
 Students are expected to take coursework in the sequence outlined in the Program of Study found below.
 Students who begin Spring Semester may finish the degree in four or five semesters depending upon the number of credits taken the first summer.
-Students who begin Summer Semester will take five semesters to complete.
 Developing a learning community is a critical aspect of principal preparation.
 To enhance the development of a learning community among the students and to facilitate learning by offering an integrated curriculum, students will be placed into a cohort based on year of acceptance into the program and will matriculate together.
 Courses will be delivered using a blended model that features online instruction with a few in-person sessions.
-During the summer sessions, students will meet on the Bozeman campus for 1 - 2 weeks of face-to-face instruction.
-The face-to-face instruction will usually take place during the latter weeks of June.
+During the summer session, students will initially meet online culminating with on-campus for one to two weeks of face-to-face instruction.
+The on-campus instruction will usually take place during the latter weeks of June.
+The Praxis Education Leadership Administration and Supervision Exam 5412 Site: https://www.ets.org/pdfs/praxis/5412.pdf is required.
+When registering for the exam, candidates must request that ETS send the Praxis Score Report to MSU (Code 4488).
+The minimum passing score accepted for licensure recommendation is 149.

 K-12 Principal Cohort typical Program of Study